ibm-cloud-architecture/refarch-kc/README.md

 To make the solution running we need to have a set of products installed and ready:
 * Event Streams
 * Streaming Analytics
-* Kubernetes Cluster or Docker compose.
+* Kubernetes Cluster (IBM Cloud Private or IBM Kubernetes Service on cloud) or Docker compose.

 We can deploy the components of the solution into three environments: